Shippable/docs/sources/platform/workflow/resource/externalciserver.md

 main_section: Platform
 sub_section: Workflow
 sub_sub_section: Resources
-page_title: gitRepo resource reference
+page_title: externalCIServer resource reference
-page_description: externalCIServer resource reference
+page_description: How to integrate any job in your existing CI server with your Shippable assembly line using Shippable API?

 # externalCIServer
-`externalCIServer` is used to connect any external pipelines to Shippable Assembly Lines.
+`externalCIServer` is used to connect your continuous integration jobs in other CI servers such as Jenkins to Shippable Assembly Lines.
 This resource is the root resource which is used to update status of [externalCI](/platform/workflow/job/externalci) jobs.

-You can create a `externalCIServer` resource by [adding](/platform/tutorial/workflow/crud-resource#adding) it to `shippable.yml`.
+You can create a externalCI job by adding it to your shippable.yml file and thereafter [creating a syncRepo](/platform/tutorial/workflow/crud-job#adding) in your Shippable UI.

 ```
 resources: